 Decisions will be made by the Approvals Panel.
-Members of the Panel will use their judgement to choose which applications to support, taking account of the quality and value for money.
-They may also consider issues such as achieving a geographical spread of funding.
+Members of the Panel will use their judgement to choose which applications to support, taking account of the quality, ability of the lead applicant and partners to deliver the proposed project, and value for money.